-Niceness doesn’t pay your mortgage.
+Sales Secrets 1: Niceness doesn’t pay your mortgage.

 It’s often said that people buy from someone they like.
 If you believe that to be true, it would make sense that the nicer the person, the greater their chances of success in selling.
-So how come some of the most likeable people I’ve ever met have been complete and total failures as salespeople?
+So how come some of the most likable people I’ve ever met have been complete and total failures as salespeople?
 The truth is, buyers can love you but still not buy from you.
 Unfortunately, in sales, love only matters when it’s accompanied by a check and an executed agreement.

-Niceness isn’t a compartment of decision criteria.
+Sales Secrets 2: Being kind isn’t a compartment of decision criteria.

 You see, most buyers want to make the best decision possible for the money they have to spend.
 When examining alternatives, buyers have four compartments of information they evaluate.
 In simple terms, they are product, price, support, and the company.
-The idea is compare their current situation to competing alternatives, and determine whether or not one of these alternatives represents enough impact for them to spend money and make a change.
+The idea is to compare their current situation to competing alternatives and determine whether or not one of these alternatives represents enough impact for them to spend money and make a change.

-Lots of salespeople are nice.
+Sales Secrets 3: Lots of salespeople are nice.

 The problem is there are a bunch of nice people in the sales profession.
 That means a nice person almost always loses.
 If four nice people compete, three nice people lose.
 Do you really want to get into a battle of ‘niceness?’
-Do you really want to try and prove you are nicer and/or more lovable than another sales person?
+Do you really want to try and prove you are nicer and/or more lovable than another salesperson?

 The truth is ‘niceness’ has little to do with sales success.
 Hey, I’m not submitting you can be a total jerk and reach your full potential in this profession, but I am saying that being ‘nice,’ in the traditional sense, only matters when you and others have failed to prove your solutions bring greater value in any other area.
 Even then, you may win the ‘niceness’ battle but lose the sale.

-Be careful, you’ll get beaten by lots of people not nearly as nice as you.
+Sales Secrets 4: Be careful, you’ll get beaten by lots of people not nearly as nice as you.

 Unfortunately, there are many who try to rely on nothing more than being friends with their buyers to build a relationship.
-Every day, people who aren’t nearly as likeable beat these well-meaning folk.
+Every day, people who aren’t nearly as likable beat these well-meaning folk.
 They may make a friendship but lose a sale.

-Likeability comes from IMPACT, not just being nice.
+Sales Secrets 5: Likeability comes from IMPACT, not just being nice.